Russell TriplettHead Coach

 Office Phone: 321-5162

-Russell Triplett enters his third season as head baseball coach at Newberry College for the 2013 season.
+Russell Triplett enters his fourth season as head baseball coach at Newberry College.

 In 2012, the baseball program played the toughest schedule in the region and arguably the most difficult in the country.
 This schedule consisted of 18 games against teams ranked in the top 25, four games against the No. 1 ranked team in the country and 19 games against teams which played in the NCAA tournament.
 Newberry was the only team in the nation to play every team in their region who qualified for the NCAA Tournament.
 They had wins over No. 21 Georgia College, No. 10 USC Aiken and No. 1 Mount Olive to highlight the 2012 season.
 Pitcher Josh McElwee earned firstst Team All-South Atlantic Conference, Honorable Mention All-Region by NCBWA and was selected in the 20th Round of the 2012 draft by the Texas Rangers.